Karnataka CM defends move to colour code 'Viveka' school classrooms in saffron | Education

 - India

-Karnataka Chief Minister Basavaraj Bommai on Monday defended the government's move to paint the thousands of school classrooms to be constructed under the newly launched 'Viveka' scheme with saffron colour.
+Karnataka Chief Minister Basavaraj Bommai on Monday defended the government's move to paint the thousands of school classrooms to be constructed under 'Viveka' scheme with Saffron colour.

-Under the 'Viveka' scheme named after Swami Vivekananda, the Karnataka government has proposed construction of 7,601 classrooms across the state.
+The Karnataka government has proposed construction of 7,601 classrooms across the state under the new government classrooms scheme named after Swami Vivekananda.

-Bommai launched the scheme on Children's Day by laying the foundation stone in Government Higher Primary School at Madiyal in Kalaburagi district.
+Bommai launched the scheme on Children's Day by laying the foundation stone at Government Higher Primary School at Madiyal in Kalaburgi district.

 He said there is a tendency to create controversy on any progressive changes made.

-Taking a dig at the Congress, the minister said: ''I want to ask them, there is saffron colour in their (party) flag.
+Taking a dig at the Congress, the Minister said: ''I want to ask them, there is saffron colour in their flag.
 Why did you keep it?
-Remove it,'' Nagesh said.
+Remove it'', Nagesh said.

+Senior Congress leader and former Chief Minister Siddaramaiah said: ''Regarding this saffronisation, it should be noted that it is not BJP money but public money.
+Have people asked for saffronisation or have they got the mandate to do so?
+Have they got a mandate for tampering with history?''
+Meanwhile, the Chief Minister said the state government will build 8,000 school rooms in the state of which 2,000 will be the 'Kalyana Karnataka' region (erstwhile Hyderabad-Karnataka region) alone while 6,000 will be in the rest of Karnataka.

+''If this can be done for three years continuously, it will bring a major reform in the state.
+This will address the shortage of classrooms from primary schools in the state,'' Bommai said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)